dilancakir/whatisactivism/README.md

 ### Notes on `gender_provenance`

-To ensure transparency, the `gender_provenance` field can be used to indicate where the gender information comes from.
-Recommended values:
+To ensure transparency, the `gender_provenance` field is used to indicate where the gender information comes from.
+Values:

 - `"inferred"` – inferred heuristically from the first name
 - `"wikidata"` – taken from a Wikidata entry